Duke Siegfried August in Bavaria

-(10 July 1876, Bamberg, Kingdom of Bavaria, German Empire - 12 March 1952, Munich, Bavaria, West Germany) was a Duke in Bavaria and member of the House of Wittelsbach.
-Siegfried August was the first of three sons of Duke Maximilian Emanuel in Bavaria and his wife Princess Amalie of Saxe-Coburg and Gotha.
-Siegfried August was the brother of Christoph Joseph Clemens Maria, Duke in Bavaria, and Luitpold Emanuel Ludwig Maria, Duke in Bavaria.
+Duke Siegfried in Bavaria (10 July 1876, Bamberg, Kingdom of Bavaria, German Empire – 12 March 1952, Munich, Bavaria, West Germany) was a Duke in Bavaria and member of the House of Wittelsbach.
+He was the first of three sons of Duke Maximilian Emanuel in Bavaria and Princess Amalie of Saxe-Coburg and Gotha.
+Siegfried August was the brother of Christoph and Luitpold, Duke in Bavaria.